 If you are 18 years of age or older it is your responsibility to file a personal tax return.
-Crowe MacKay’s tax team reviews what you need to be aware of when filing your T1 tax return and how COVID-19 supports that you received may impact your 2020 taxes.
+Crowe MacKay’s tax specialists review what you need to be aware of when filing your T1 tax return and how COVID-19 supports that you received may impact your 2021 taxes.

 If you attended post-secondary school, you can claim tuition credits against your income in the year, or carry forward unused credits to claim when you start earning income.

-You also may be able to claim a deduction for interest paid on student loans.
+You also may be able to claim a tax deduction for interest paid on student loans.

-Did you know some of your moving costs may be claimed?
+Did you know some of your moving costs may be tax-deductable?

 If you moved at least 40 kilometres to be closer to your work or post-secondary institution (and are studying full-time), you may be able to claim a portion of your moving expenses.
 If you moved to attend a post-secondary institution, the moving expenses can only be deducted against taxable income from scholarships, awards, bursaries, grants, etc. If you moved for work, the moving expenses can only be deducted against employment or self-employment income earned at your new location.